wesfloyd/hello-world-avs-vibe-front-end/README.md

 That's it.
 This simple flow highlights some of the core mechanics of how AVSs work.

-### Slashing

-> [!WARNING]
-> This example does not use the new operator-sets workflow.
-Please refer to [ELIP-002](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-002.md) for more details.
-> For an example of the new workflow, check out the Incredible Squaring examples ([Go version here](https://github.com/Layr-Labs/incredible-squaring-avs), [Rust version here](https://github.com/Layr-Labs/incredible-squaring-avs-rs)).

-The example includes a simple slashing condition: "a task MUST be responded by enough operators before N blocks have passed since the task creation".
-You can modify the `OPERATOR_RESPONSE_PERCENTAGE` value in the `.env` file to adjust the chance of an operator responding to a task.
-In case this condition isn't satisfied by some operator, anyone can permissionlessly slash them via calling `HelloWorldServiceManager.slashOperator`.

-For the [Rust example](#quick-start-rust), we have a `challenger` that listens for new tasks and checks whether the operators have responded.
-If not, `challenger` is authorized to slash the operator.

-## Local Devnet Deployment

-The following instructions explain how to manually deploy the AVS from scratch including EigenLayer and AVS specific contracts using Foundry (forge) to a local anvil chain, and start Typescript Operator application and tasks.

 ## Development Environment

 This section describes the tooling required for local development.

-### Non-Nix Environment

 Install dependencies: